-Like managers, an LLC is not required to have a president; LLCs can choose to have multiple presidents or no president at all.
+Like managers, an LLC is not required to have a president; limited liability companies can choose to have multiple presidents or no president at all.

 A company's operating agreement will determine how the LLC is managed and who holds managerial positions, including the president.